 Any and all of the above represent an ideal scenario, but in reality, this time never comes.
 In fact, it’s practically impossible to define such a timeline.
 The best time to invest in mutual funds is, therefore, now!

-3. What is the best mode of investment in Mutual Funds?
+3. Which is the best mode to invest in Mutual Funds?

 The mutual fund industry assets have accrued over the years and the sector is on a boom with a growth of 37% as compared to last fiscal.
 From Rs 13.6 trillion on March 31, 2016, the AUM (Assets Under Management) value stood at Rs 18.6 trillion on 31 March 2017.
 The net inflow of funds (sales minus redemptions) was a whopping (appx) Rs 3.5 lakh crore during the fiscal year 2016-17.

-Since a SIP investment happens in each of the months irrespective of the market condition, the investor benefits both from an upmarket as well as a down market.
-In a SIP model investors (fund managers) purchase more units at lower NAV when markets fall, and lesser units at higher NAV when the market rises.
+When an investor initiates a monthly SIP in a mutual fund scheme irrespective of the market condition, he/she benefits from both an upmarket as well as a down market.
+In an SIP model, the fund managers purchase more units at lower NAV and lesser units at a higher NAV when the market rises.
 Hence, the average cost per unit declines over a period of time.
+This is known as Rupee Cost Averaging.
 For a long-term investor, SIPs make for a very effective tool of risk management.

-4. What are the factors that decide the best time to invest in Mutual Funds?
+4. Which factors determine the best time to invest in Mutual Funds?

-a.
-Risk Appetite: Certain mutual funds are loss free for investors who want safe returns.
-If you already have investments in other market tools like PPF, FD etc. and want quick returns, you can invest in high-risk, high-return finds which will help you maximize your gains.
+Certain mutual funds are risk-free for investors who want safe returns.
+If you already have investments in other instruments like PPF, FD etc. and want quick returns, you can invest in high-risk, high-return funds which will help you maximize your gains.

-b.
-Market positioning: For low-risk investors when the market correction takes place (10-15%) it may be a good time to invest but for investors who are willing to take risk investment can be made any time in for lump sum or SIP.
+For low-risk investors, when the market correction takes place (10%-15%), it may be a good time to invest but for investors who are willing to take risk, investment can be made any time in for lump sum or SIP.

-Overall, there are many reasons why investing in mutual funds makes a good return percent.
-A little bit of due diligence and survey can provide a good return and a safe investment for an investor.
-So investing in mutual funds is all about the correct fund with systematic investments irrespective of the time that an investor is investing.
+Overall, there are many reasons why investing in mutual funds makes a good return.
+A little bit of due diligence and research can provide a good return and a safe investment for an investor.
+So investing in mutual funds is all about the correct fund with systematic investments irrespective of the time at which an investor is investing.